Constant Velocity (CV) Joints

 Next time I'll remember to wear latex gloves!

 Dave wrote - The CV bolts on our '73 SB car aren't allen-head -- they have kind of a star-shaped hole in them -- I had to buy a special little fitting.
+Rob adds: - yes, the 12 point spline drive socket.
+I've seen allen head bolts too, but the 12 point socket head seems to be the VW original.

 Question - There's a set of six bolts on both ends of the axle, four sets altogether.
 I only disconnected the one's on the tranny end when I did the tranny job.